-For water, a catchment is simply defined as an area of land contributing to a river, lake or other waterbody.
+For water, a catchment is simply defined as an area of land around a river, lake or other body of water.

-In the same way, living in a catchment that has healthy water can help a community have a better quality of life – the water can help make sure local people have high quality drinking water, support livelihoods like agriculture, recreational angling or water sports, and support local ecosystems, so plants, animals, fish and insects that depend on having healthy water can thrive and flourish.
+Living in a catchment that has healthy water can help a community to have a better quality of life.
+A healthy water catchment provides high-quality drinking water and supports livelihoods such as agriculture, recreational angling and water sports.
+It also supports local ecosystems so plants, animals, fish and insects that depend on having healthy water can thrive and flourish.

-Experience around the world and in Ireland has shown that working together in local partnerships with local communities, Rivers Trusts, public bodies, and others on managing individual catchments and subcatchments of a suitable size is the best way to protect and improve our water, and making sure local community’s livelihoods and health are sustained and protected into the future.
+National and international experience shows that working together in partnership with local communities and public bodies is the best way to protect and improve our water.
+It also helps to make sure local communities’ livelihoods and health are sustained and protected into the future.

-Catchments.ie will highlight stories from around Ireland showing how we can manage our rivers, lakes and coastal waters, and share the science and data that can help people make decisions, from a local Rivers Trust deciding what to do in their local area, all the way up to a government minister signing off on a River Basin Management Plan for the country.
+Catchments.ie will highlight stories from around Ireland showing how we can manage our rivers, lakes and coastal waters, and share the science and information needed to help people make decisions.

-With 46 catchments and 583 subcatchments across Ireland, your local one should be an area you are familiar with and know well.
+With 46 catchments and 583 sub-catchments across Ireland, your local catchment should be an area you are familiar with and know well.

-On the maps you can find information about the current status of your local rivers, lakes and beaches, information abouut how these valuable resources are being used, and the environmental pressures which may be causing problems
+On the Maps page, you can find information about the current status of your local rivers, lakes and beaches.
+You will also get information about how these valuable resources are being used, and information about the environmental pressures on them.

 There are many ways for individuals or local communities to get involved – this can be anything from organising a Spring Clean of a riverbank once a year, getting your local Tidy Towns committee to look at how your river or lake can help your town become a nicer place to live, or even establishing a Rivers Trust or locally led agri-environment scheme to help draw down funding and establish a long term plan for your area.

-You can also get in touch with the new Waters and Communities Office, who will be helping local communities get involved all across Ireland.
+You can also get in touch with the new Local Authorities Waters Programme who are helping local communities get involved all across Ireland.

-Having one Framework for water quality for all of the 4,829 waterbodies in Ireland, and all the others across Europe, allows us to compare our results, and see what works to help us make sure all our surface and ground water achieves at least Good Status, and no deterioration occurs.
+Having one framework for water quality for all 4,933 waterbodies in Ireland, and all those in Europe, allows us to compare our results.
+By doing this, we can see what works, which helps us to make sure all our surface and ground water achieves at least ‘good’ status, and no deterioration occurs.